-According to the Ontario Soil Survey, Area 1 is situated primarily on Otonabee Ioam, a well-drained soil type.
-Poorly drained Grandby sandy Ioam soils are also found along the drainage course of Ray's Creek which flows through the property (Gillespie and Acton, 1981).
+According to the Ontario Soil Survey, Area 1 is situated primarily on Otonabee loam, a well-drained soil type.
+Poorly drained Grandby sandy loam soils are also found along the drainage course of Ray's Creek which flows through the property (Gillespie and Acton, 1981).
 A Geotechnical Investigation conducted by Cambium Inc. found that subsurface conditions in the study area generally consisted of a layer of topsoil underlain by a layer of sand, silt, sandy silt or silty sand glacial till (Cambium Inc., 2019).
 Test pits dug in the northern part of Area 1 showed that soils were dry to moist gravelly sand (30% gravel, 56% sand, 14% silt and clay).
 Unweathered bedrock was reached at 1.15m, 1.88m and 1.43m below ground surface in the three test pits that were dug in this area (Cambium Inc., 2019).
 Test pits in the southern part of Area 1 also indicated gravelly sands were present (29% gravel, 61% sand, 10% silt/clay) and that soils were dry to moist (1.6% moisture content).
 In this area, test pits reached unweathered bedrock at 1.98m and 0.98m below ground surface, respectively (Cambium Inc., 2019).

 According to the Ontario Soil Survey, approximately 70% of Area 2 is underlain by Grandby sandy loam soils (Gillespie and Acton, 1981).
 These soils generally follow Ray's Creek.
 A small area in the northwest corner and the area to the southeast are Otonabee loam, which is also found in Areas 1 and 3 (Gillespie and Acton, 1981).
-Six test pits were dug in the central and southern portions of Area 2 by Cambium Inc. Soils at test pit 118-19, located in the southeastern corner of Area 2 were described as saturated, with water seepage observed at 2.16m below ground surface (Cambium Inc., 2019).
+Six test pits were dug in the central and southern portions of Area 2 by Cambium Inc. Soils at test pit 118-19, located in the south-eastern corner of Area 2 were described as saturated, with water seepage observed at 2.16m below ground surface (Cambium Inc., 2019).
 The dominant soil type at this location was silt.
 The water table was reached below the unweathered limestone bedrock layer (2.56m below ground surface).
 In the other three locations, soils were described as dry to moist.
+GHD biologists also conducted soil assessments at ten locations in Area 2 in order to confirm the boundaries of specific ELC communities (i.e., Communities 16, 23, 26, and 32) as well as the vegetation type itself.
+Specific results were discussed in Section 3.2.1.2.